CommBank-PowerBoard/powerboard-e-commerce-commercetools-payment-connector/README.md

 }' > ./notification/.env
 ```

-Replace the placeholder values with your actual Commercetools API credentials.
+Replace the placeholder values with your Commercetools API credentials.

-### Step 3: Build the docker images and run the application
+4. Build the Docker images and run the application

-- Replace the placeholder `xxxxxx` for POWERBOARD_INTEGRATION_CONFIG variable in **./docker-compose.yml** with your Json-escapes string.
+* Replace the placeholder `xxxxxx` for the POWERBOARD_INTEGRATION_CONFIG variable in **./docker-compose.yml** with your Json-escapes string.

-- Launch docker-compose, docker images will be built automatically:
+- Launch docker-compose.
+The docker images will build automatically:

 ```
     docker-compose up -d
 ```

-###
-The Extension Module will be accessible at: http://your_domain:8082
+The Extension Module is accessible at: http://your_domain:8082.

-The Notification Module will be accessible at: http://your_domain:8443
+The Notification Module is accessible at: http://your_domain:8443.